xalexalex/via/README.md

 - launch applications (`passmenu;`)
 - run shell commands (`pkill hung;`, `st mutt;`)

+# Configuration

+`$HOME/.config/via/shortcuts` is a list of applications or quick shell commands.
+See [shortcuts.example](shortcuts.example) for examples.

+`$HOME/.config/via/websites` is a list of websites.
+See [websites.example](websites.example) for examples.

+You can edit the `find` command in the main `via` script to tweak it to your liking.
+In particular, you should tweak between the `\( — \)` to exclude big folders you don't need indexed.
+The `find` command shouldn't take more than 100 milliseconds; if it does, take a look at the `separate-cache` branch.

 # Installation

 It is advisable to bind `via` to a hotkey such as `Alt-Space`.